 2. Stressing about housework.

 I already admitted previously that I like to be organized.
-(And I blame this course– it’s a really helpful tool!)
+(And I blame this course in part – it’s a really helpful tool!)

 Who doesn’t really like a tidy house?
 But, I have to be realistic.
 Six people live in my house.
-I have a job.
-I also work at home.
+I work at home.
 I’m busy and we’re messy!

 So I’m choosing to overlook some of it this summer.